 Encased in white marble and surrounded by dark slate, the indoor infinity pool manages to be sleek and suave without losing touch with the mountains.
 Timber-framed windows run the length of the room, commanding far-reaching views of the pine-studded valley.
 When there’s no-one in the water, the surface reaches a glassy stillness, mirroring the rugged scene outside.

 All-inclusive spa treatments may sound like the stuff of dreams, but they’re part and parcel of a stay here.
-Your rate includes all spa and wellness activities, including a consultation with a traditional-medicine doctor (which you’ll have soon after arrival).
+Your rate includes at least one traditional signature treatment a day, for each guest, and wellness activities, including a consultation with a traditional-medicine doctor (which you’ll have soon after arrival).
 In the spa, there’s a lounge area, six treatment rooms (with 10 beds in total), two Bhutanese hot-stone baths, mens’ and womens’ saunas and steam rooms, a yoga/meditation room and a gym.
 Treatments include hot-oil compressions, full-body massages and moxibustion treatments, in which warmed parcels of herbs are applied to the skin.

 Consign your inner Lagerfeld to the backseat, prioritising practicality instead.
 You’ll need warm layers for the evenings and sturdy footwear for hikes.

 There are no lifts and a fair few staircases, making the hotel unsuitable for wheelchair users.

 All ages are welcome, but the focus on wellness means it's better suited to older teens and adults.
 Under-3s can stay for free; children aged 4 to 11 stay for an extra US$100 a night; for over-12s, US$250 a night.
 Rates exclude tax and service charge.